 Family Start Date

 The Family Start Date is the actual date on which the family began receiving Early Education and Support Division-subsidized services through your agency.
-This date is used by CDE to calculate the CDD-800 Annual Aggregate report.
-This report is a required federal report.

 Where to Find It

 The documentation for when a family begins receiving services should be in the family file.
 This date should be found on the CD-9600 under the "Initial Subsidized Services Date" which is located in the upper right-hand corner of the first page, but it may also but may be found in other documents as well.

 - Enter the date (month, day, and year) the family began receiving subsidized services.